 - EC-BR-1 Prior to construction activities and throughout the construction period, a Corps qualified biologist (or the environmental monitor) shall continue to inspect the construction site and adjacent areas to determine if any raptors are nesting within 200 feet of the construction site.
 If active nests are found, the Corps biologist will coordinate with CDFW to determine appropriate avoidance or minimization measures. - EC-BR-2 Prior to any ground-disturbing activities (e.g. mechanized clearing or rough grading) for all project related construction activities, a Corps qualified biologist (or environmental monitor) shall conduct a pre-construction surveys of the project site for terrestrial special-status, including MSHCP covered, wildlife species.
-During these surveys the biologist will: - Inspect the project area for any sensitive wildlife species; - Ensure that potential habitats within the construction zone are not occupied by sensitive species (e.g., potential burrows/nests are inspected); and
+During these surveys the biologist will: - o Inspect the project area for any sensitive wildlife species; - Ensure that potential habitats within the construction zone are not occupied by sensitive species (e.g., potential burrows/nests are inspected); and

 - In the event of the discovery of a non-listed, special-status ground-dwelling animal, recover and relocate the animal to adjacent suitable habitat within the project site at least 200 feet from the limits of construction activities. - EC-BR-3 Prior to construction activities, a Corps qualified biologist (or the environmental monitor) shall conduct pre-construction environmental training for all construction crew members.
 The training shall focus on required mitigation measures and conditions of regulatory agency permits and approvals (if required).
 The training shall also include a summary of sensitive species and habitats potentially present within and adjacent to the project site. - EC-BR-4 The Corps' construction contractor will prepare a Spill Prevention and Contingency Plan.
 The Plan shall be implemented prior to and during site disturbance and construction activities.
 The plan will include measures to prevent or avoid an incidental leak or spill, including identification of materials necessary for containment and clean-up and contact information for management and agency staff.
 The plan and necessary containment and clean-up materials shall be kept within the construction area during all construction activities.
 Workers shall be educated on measures included in the plan at the pre-construction meeting or prior to beginning work on the project. - EC-BR-5 The Corps biologist (or the environmental monitor) will monitor construction activities to ensure compliance with environmental commitments. - EC-BR-6 Upon development of final construction plans and prior to site disturbance, the Corps shall clearly delineate the limits of construction on project plans.
 All construction, site disturbance, and vegetation removal shall be located within the delineated construction boundaries.
 The storage of equipment and materials, and temporary stockpiling of soil shall be located within designated areas only, and outside of natural habitat areas/channel.
-The limits of construction shall be delineated in the field with temporary construction fencing, staking, or flagging. - EC-BR-8 Offsetting measures for permanent impacts to 0.64 acres to WOTUS include restoration of one acre of native habitat downstream of the project area.
+The limits of construction shall be delineated in the field with temporary construction fencing, staking, or flagging. - EC-BR-8 Offsetting measures for permanent impacts to 0.68 acres of jurisdictional waters would include restoration of 1 acre of riparian habitat immediately below the lined riprap channel within the 3.93-acre mitigation site.